 Crustaceans, Pacific Northwest

-The longhorn decorator crab is a very common sight on pacific northwest Coast.
+The longhorn decorator crab is a very common sight on the pacific northwest Coast.
 Their shell or carapace is about 4.5 cm wide at the adult stage.
 You can find the longhorn decorator crab from Alaska to Mexico with very large populations on the south coast.

 You have the best chance of spotting them during extreme low tides, you will see them moving about on the kelp and weeds.
 They can be seen at depths of 3 meters to 1200 meters.